-Mark your calendars now—for our Second Annual Beat the Winter Blues Bash!
+Our Second Annual Beat the Winter Blues Bash was another smashing Success!

 Point Lookout, Northport, ME